-Children's Library, located on the Children's School campus, houses a small collection of juvenile books as well as AV materials.
-The Library has just moved into a newly renovated space in La Loma Yard.
+Children's Library, California Blvd.
+Site The Children's Library, located on the Children's School campus in La Loma House, houses a small collection of juvenile books as well as AV materials.
 The parents of the Children's School have been dedicated in their support of the Library and efforts are currently underway to plan and redesign a "Children's Library for the 21st Century."
 Plans include an expanded collection for the children, particularly in anti-bias literacy materials, appropriate computer resources for children and adults, and a parent resource center.

 ARCHIVES